putitsimply/christian-bible-explained/1-samuel.md

 **1 Samuel** tells the story of Israel[^gl_israel] changing from being led mainly by judges to being led by kings, and it follows three major people: **Samuel**, **Saul**, and **David**.

+The book keeps asking, “What makes a good leader?”
+It compares leaders who trust God[^gl_god] and act with humility with leaders who become controlled by fear, ego, or jealousy.

 ## What it contains

 ### Samuel is born and grows up